HaigBishop/quiet-consensus/docs/architecture.md

 ## 7 Security & Privacy Notes

 - All votes encrypted by chain’s built-in “secret contracts” (code executes inside a trusted execution environment; node operators cannot read plaintext).
-- **Rate-limiting**: the NTSC check already enforces one-person one-vote.
+- **Rate-limiting**: the SCT check already enforces one-person one-vote.
 - **Front-end integrity**: publish a hash (SHA-256) of `app.js` in the README so users can verify they are loading the approved build.

 ------